top of page

 Life Story and Contributions of Maharishi Sushruta: Author of Sushruta Samhita

 Maharishi Sushruta is one of the most remarkable figures in the history of medicine.
-He lived in ancient India and is remembered not only as a great healer but also as a pioneer of surgery whose influence is felt even today.
-He is known as the “Father of Surgery” in India.
+He lived in ancient India and is remembered not only as a great healer but also as a pioneer of surgery.
+His influence is still felt today.
+He is often referred to as the “Father of Surgery” in India.

 Origin Story of Maharishi Sushruta

 According to ancient Indian texts, medical knowledge was considered a divine gift.
-These texts mention that God Indra taught medicine to Sage Dhanvantari, who incarnated as King Divodasa of Kashi (Varanasi).
-Divodasa, in turn, passed this sacred knowledge directly to his student Sushruta.
-Thus, Maharishi Sushruta belonged to a respected line of sages and scholars, who learned medicine from Divodasa Dhanvantari.
+These texts mention that God Indra taught medicine to Sage Dhanvantari.
+Dhanvantari incarnated as King Divodasa of Kashi (Varanasi).
+Divodasa, in turn, passed this sacred knowledge to his student, Sushruta.
+As a result, Maharishi Sushruta belonged to a respected lineage of sages and scholars who learned medicine from Divodasa Dhanvantari.

-Although some texts suggest he was the son of Rishi Vishvamitra, accurate details about his immediate family or parents are not available from historical records.
-Recently discovered ancient manuscripts suggest that Rishi Sushruta might have written his biggest work in the time period between 200 BCE and 400 CE.
-He is believed to have lived and practised medicine near Varanasi.
-During that period, Varanasi was already known as a great centre for medical studies.
+Some texts suggest that he was the son of Rishi Vishvamitra; however, accurate details about his immediate family or parents are not available in historical records.
+Recently discovered ancient manuscripts suggest that Rishi Sushruta might have written his greatest work between 200 BCE and 400 CE.
+He is believed to have lived and practiced medicine near Varanasi, which was already a great center for medical studies during that time.

 Scholarly Contributions: Sushruta Samhita

 The Sushruta Samhita is an ancient Indian medical book written by Maharishi Sushruta.
-Though it was written more than 2500 years ago, this extraordinary book contains detailed instructions on surgery and medicine.
+Though composed over 2500 years ago, it contains detailed instructions on surgery and medicine.

-The Sushruta Samhita is a detailed text that contains 184 chapters.
-This work lists more than 300 surgical procedures, describes more than 120 surgical instruments, and details various types of wounds, fractures, dislocations, conditions, and their treatments.
-It also includes descriptions of over 100 medicinal plants, including their taste, usage, and effects.
-This text remains one of the most important contributions to both Ayurveda and the early history of medical science.
+The Sushruta Samhita comprises 184 chapters.
+This extensive work lists more than 300 surgical procedures.
+It describes over 120 surgical instruments and provides details on various types of wounds, fractures, dislocations, conditions, and their treatments.
+Furthermore, the text includes descriptions of over 100 medicinal plants, detailing their taste, usage, and effects.
+It remains one of the most important contributions to both Ayurveda and the early history of medical science.

 The Sushruta Samhita emphasizes the importance of hands-on training for students of surgery.
-It outlines a methodical and structured approach to surgical education, including anatomical dissection and repeated practice, akin to modern medical education.
+It outlines a structured approach to surgical education, including anatomical dissection and repeated practice.
+This method is akin to modern medical education.

-Sushruta taught his students surgical skills using experimental models of organic materials.
-They practised incisions on soft fruits and vegetables to develop precision.
-Students trained under him for many years before beginning actual surgeries.
+Sushruta taught his students surgical skills using experimental models made from organic materials.
+They practiced incisions on soft fruits and vegetables to build their precision.
+Students trained under him for many years before performing actual surgeries.

 1. Chedya (excision)